maciejpajkowski/InveStory/readme.md

 - Add more UX features such as more CSS animations to make the experience more interesting
 - Add app routing to be able to switch between Trading and Investing ("Stats" will most likely be ignored for now, but not forgotten)
 - ~~Allow the player to choose how much of the product do they want to buy/sell~~ DONE!
-- Add a timer on sidebar to show how much until next stock & prices updates
+- ~~Add a timer on sidebar to show how much until next stock & prices updates~~ DONE!
 - Add the ability to invest
+- Improve the bulk purchase/sell to make more sense than it does now

 Once all of the above is done, the project will be considered finished.